virtual-labs/exp-interpolation-dei/experiment/aim.md

 ## Aim of the Experiment

-The primary aim of this experiment is to **explore the concept of interpolation** and apply various systematic numerical methods to estimate the value of a function at intermediate points using both **evenly spaced** and **unevenly spaced** data.
+The aim of this experiment is to **explore the concept of interpolation** and apply various systematic numerical methods to estimate the value of a function at intermediate points using both **evenly spaced** and **unevenly spaced** data.

 ---